nautobot/nautobot/nautobot/docs/development/getting-started.md

 ### Python Virtual Environment Workflow

-This workflows uses Python and Poetry to work with your development environment locally.
-It requires that you install the requireed system dependencies on your system yourself.
+This workflow uses Python and Poetry to work with your development environment locally.
+It requires that you install the required system dependencies on your system yourself.

 There are a few things you'll need: